Below Market Rate (Inclusionary) Program

 The goal of the City of San Mateo is to create and retain a variety of housing opportunities in the community.
 The Below Market Rate (BMR) Inclusionary program requires developers of new housing to provide a certain percentage of the units within the project to be affordable to very low, low or moderate income residents.

-- 15% of ownership units will be affordable to moderate income families, or
+- 15% of ownership units will be affordable to moderate income families

-- 15% of rental units will be affordable to low income families, or
+- 15% of rental units will be affordable to low income families.

 In addition, residential developments are eligible for increases in density and other development concessions when a residential project meets or exceeds the City BMR requirements in accordance of State Density Bonus Law (Govt.
 Code 65915).